Air Fryer Raspberry Buttermilk Scones – Gluten-Free

 Final Thoughts

-These gluten-free air fryer scones show that delicious baking doesn’t have to be complicated—or require turning on the oven.
-With a few pantry staples, fresh raspberries, and an air fryer, you’ll have a batch of bakery-worthy scones in under 20 minutes.
+These gluten-free air fryer scones prove that amazing baking doesn’t have to be complicated—or mean turning on the oven.
+With just a few pantry staples, fresh raspberries, and your trusty air fryer, you can have a batch of bakery-worthy scones ready in under 20 minutes.
+Perfect for breakfast, brunch, or an afternoon tea break, and honestly… make a double batch.
+They disappear faster than you’d expect.

 Nutrition Info